Patronics/SimpleSumo/README.md

  // This program operates the SimpleSumo robot in 'Flee Mode' so that it will run from walls as sensed with the ultrasonic & button sensors.
 If captured (as sensed by the IR signal from being lifted off the ground) the robot will stop rotating its wheels and beep.

    This is a program segment intended to be used in conjunction with the "Sumo_Battle_Program".
 To make this work copy all of the code replace the entire 'SETUP SECTION' and 'LOOP SECTION' in the "Sumo_Battle_Program".

+**ForwardLineDetect**
+// This addition is simply to drive forward, detect the line, backup and turn around and drive forward again.
+In the folder is also a state table in powerpoint.
+An image is [here](./ForwardLineDetect/ForwardLineDetectStateFlowChart.png).
+This helps a new user to get started with basic use of the servos and sensors.